fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2025/labs/lab8.md

 ## Assignment

-In this lab, you will build off of your Lab 7 solution (or the solution provided in `/public/labs/lab7/solution.c` to build an interactive database of counties, where a user can search for counties within a population range or by county seat.
+In this lab, you will build off of your Lab 7 solution where a user can search for counties within a population range or by county seat.

 **Note:** be sure to change from reading from `/public/labs/lab7/counties1.txt`